dongmingh/v1performance/README.md

 # Performance Traffic Engine - PTE

-The Performance Traffic Engine (PTE) uses [Hyperledger Fabric Client (HFC) Node SDK](https://fabric-sdk-node.github.io/index.html) to interact with a [Hyperledger Fabric](http://hyperledger-fabric.readthedocs.io/en/latest/) network by sending requests to and receiving responses from one or more components of network.
+The Performance Traffic Engine (PTE) uses SDKs to interact with [Hyperledger Fabric](http://hyperledger-fabric.readthedocs.io/en/latest/) networks by sending requests to and receiving responses from one or more networks.
+Currently, PTE only uses [Hyperledger Fabric Client (HFC) Node SDK](https://fabric-sdk-node.github.io/index.html) and will include other SDKs in the future.

 PTE is designed to meet two-fold requirements:

 1. to handle the complexity of the Hyperledger Fabric network, e.g., locations and number of network, number of channels, organizations, peers, orderers etc.
 2. to support various test cases, e.g., various chaincodes, transaction number, duration, mode, type, and payload size etc,

 In order to meet the two-fold requirements above, flexibility and modularity are the primary design concepts of PTE regarding implementation and usage.
-Moreover, PTE allows users to specify many options, see below for available options.
+Moreover, PTE provides users many options for their test cases, see below for available options.
 The design of PTE is demonstrated in the diagram below:

 ![](PTE-concept.png)

 In brief, PTE has the following features:

-- channel: creates and joins channel
+- channel: to create and join channel
-- chaincode: installs and instantiates user specified chaincode
+- chaincode: to install and instantiate user specified chaincode
-- transactions: delivers transactions to the targeted peers with specified transaction mode and type
+- transactions: to deliver transactions to the targeted peers with specified transaction mode, type, and frequency
-- network: interacts with local and/or remote networks simultaneously
+- network: to interact with local and/or remote networks simultaneously
-- scaling: easy to work with any number of networks, orderers, peers
+- scaling: easy to work with any number of networks, orderers, peers, organizations, channels, chaincodes etc.
-- events: opens and listens to event port and keep the number of events received
+- events: to open and listen to event port and maintain the record of events received and un-received
-- blockchain information: queries blockchain height and number of transactions
+- blockchain height: to query blockchain height and number of transactions
-- results: provides test results
+- results: to provide number of transactions sent versus the events received, and validates blockchain contents after last transaction
 - multiple PTEs: easy to manage multiple PTEs, see the diagram below: